-Also, a kid learns slang language and use of unparliamentary words form TV, Songs and media.
-Even some video games use swear words.
+Also, a kid learns slang language and use of unparliamentary words form TV, Songs, and media.
+Even some video games use swears words.
 All this leads to teen backtalk and disrespect.

 When your teen is in the what I call “the zone”. they can be masters in talking back and making you get more and more irritated and angry.

 Your mounting anger coupled with your teen continuing to argue until the discussion turns into a screaming encounter.
 Then child becomes rebellious and starts backtalk.

 Mostly with the intention to hurt you.
 Or guilt you and try to get you into giving in to what they want.